 As the name implies, the NordicTrack Vault

-somewhat resembles a wall safe when it’s closed.
+somewhat resembles a wall safe when it's closed.
 The door includes a full-length mirror and a 32-inch touchscreen.
-Like most NordicTrack fitness systems, the Vault works with their iFit
+Like most NordicTrack fitness systems, the Vault works with the iFit

 service to access personal trainers, exercise classes, and other trainers.
 The storage system holds a variety of workout equipment, including free weights and resistance bands.
 With the equipment and connected services, Vault users can access a variety of different types of workouts, such as weight training and cardio.

-NordicTrack has established itself very well as an innovative fitness company.
-Recently, CNET highlighted
+NordicTrack has established itself as an innovative fitness company.
+For example, CNET highlighted

 the ways that the NordicTrack Vault made it possible to invite personal trainers into the home.
 Also, iFit offers plenty of other engaging services that can help motivate people to maintain their fitness schedule.
-With a price comparable to Tonal, the Vault takes up slightly more room.
+The NordicTrack Vault has a price comparable to Tonal; however, the Vault takes up slightly more room.